How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 8:30 PM: Dinner

-One of the best gluten free restaurants in Florence, for celiacs and “regular” people alike, is Ristorante Lorenzo de Medici.
 This restaurant has two kitchens, one for gluten and the other for gluten-free people – making it safe for celiacs.
 Here you will find all the best of traditional Florentine food, including the most delicious Bistecca alla Fiorentina, “Florentine Steak”.

-I personally recommend ordering Coccoli as an appetizer, Bistecca alla Fiorentina with a side of roasted potatoes, and Tiramisu for dessert!😍
+I personally recommend ordering Coccoli as an appetizer, Bistecca alla Fiorentina with a side of roasted potatoes, and Tiramisu for dessert! 😍

 Celiac, or gluten intolerant?
 Here are the best gluten free restaurants in Florence!